bevyengine/rfcs/rfcs/49-animation-primitives.md

 ## Motivation

 Animation is at the heart of modern game development.
-A game engine without an animation system is generally considered not yet production ready.
+A game engine without an animation system is generally not considered production-ready.

 This RFC aims to detail the absolute lowest level APIs to unblock ecosystem level experimentation with building more complex animation systems (i.e. inverse